Close

 Application Costs and Fee Structure

-Standard visa fees are RM 20 (approximately USD 4.70) for most countries, though rates vary by nationality and bilateral agreements.
-The eNTRI costs USD 20 for eligible Indian and Chinese citizens.
-Indian passport holders can pay RM 105 for an eVisa, while single-entry visas cost RM 50 (approximately USD 12) and multiple-entry visas cost RM 100 (approximately USD 24).
+Official eVisa fees through the Malaysian government portal vary by nationality and visa type.
+The eVisa application charge is RM 105, with an additional visa fee of RM 9–50 depending on country, making the typical total RM 114–155 (approximately USD 25–35).
+Single-entry sticker visas cost RM 50 (approximately USD 12) and multiple-entry sticker visas cost RM 100 (approximately USD 24).
+The eNTRI costs USD 20 for eligible nationals.
 Student Pass fees are RM 60 per year for each year of studies.
 Work permit and Employment Pass fees vary based on salary category, employment duration, and sponsoring employer requirements.

 Application Locations and Methods